HN67/nsapi/README.md

 TestlandiaPuppet,myOtherPassword456
 ```

-`endorsements.py` checks the nation chosen by the `endorser` variable and sees which WA members of their region they have not endorsed.
+`wa.endorsements` checks the nation chosen by the `endorser` variable and sees which WA members of their region they have not endorsed.

-`endorsed.py` checks the nation chosen by the `target` variable to see which WA members of their region have not endorsed them.
+`wa.endorsed` checks the nation chosen by the `target` variable to see which WA members of their region have not endorsed them.

-`cardsort.py` is a relatively finished script, which will prompt for nations and card rarity, and then parse the decks of the specificed nations, producing a csv file.
+`cards.cardsort` is a relatively finished script, which will prompt for nations and card rarity, and then parse the decks of the specificed nations, producing a csv file.
 Designed to be run from command line.